-The Manresa Cup is a multisport and cultural event that takes place in the City of Manresa, Barcelona, Spain at different times of the year.
-It brings together student athletes from Jesuit and Catholic institutions all over the world to experience an unforgettable adventure.
+The Manresa Cup is a series of yearly sporting and art performing events that take place in the city of Manresa, province of Barcelona, Spain, at different times of the year.
+The events utilize sports and arts as driving forces for bringing together age-grade students and Ignatian followers from all over the world to enjoy an unforgettable experience.

-The Manresa Cup provides students of the worldwide jesuit educational network, the possibility of complementing their education by visiting the towns in Catalonia that St. Ignatius visited during his profound spiritual enlightenment and prior to his journey to the Holy Land.
+The Manresa Cup provides its participants, the possibility of complementing their education by visiting those towns in Catalonia that St. Ignatius visited during his profound spiritual enlightenment and prior to his journey to the Holy Land.

-The discoveries are made through The Ignatian Way in cities like Verdú, Igualada, Montserrat, and Manresa, going after St. Ignatius steps, following the same streets he walked, the churches where he worshipped, and the cave where he composed the Spiritual Exercises.
+The discoveries are made through the Ignatian Way in cities like Verdú, Igualada, Montserrat, and Manresa, retracing St. Ignatius steps, following the same streets he walked, the churches where he worshipped, and the cave where he began developing the Spiritual Exercises.

-The Manresa Cup aspires to become a gathering point for Ignatian followers and students from jesuit educational institutions, as a milestone during their years at school and a turning point in their spiritual lives.
+The Manresa Cup aspires to become a gathering point for worlwide Ignatian followers and age-grade students, as a milestone during their years at school and a turning point in their spiritual lives.

-The legacy of the Manresa Cup will contribute to maintain, and promote the history of St. Ignatius of Loyola.
+The legacy of the Manresa Cup will contribute tolocal charities, to maintain historical buildings, and to promote the Ignatian Way.

-MANRESA is a small village, located 15 kilometers from Montserrat, where St. Ignatius of Loyola stayed for 11 months, during his pilgrimage to Jerusalem.
+MANRESA is a small village, located 25 kilometers from Montserrat, where St. Ignatius of Loyola stayed and healed for 11 months, during his pilgrimage to Jerusalem.
 It houses the cave where Iñigo secluded himself and dedicated his solitude time to prayer, contemplation and meditation.
-This is where he developed the Spiritual Exercises, today a universal reference in the catholic world.
+This is where he developed the Spiritual Exercises, a universal reference in many aspects of today’s world.

 The city of BARCELONA and its surroundings offers a variety of quality sporting facilities for various disciplines.
 The weather in the region of Catalonia allows us to organize sporting events year round.
 The streets of the Gothic Quarter in Barcelona gives us the opportunity to follow the steps of St Ignatius and learn more about the time he spent in the city in 1523 before embarking for Italy and the Holy Land.